-At Healys Solicitors our specialist Immigration Lawyers have years of experience in dealing with tier 1 entrepreneur visa.
+At Healys Solicitors our specialist Immigration Lawyers have years of experience in dealing with Tier 1 Entrepreneur visas.
 Our dedicated team will be able to guide you through the process and offer a tailored service to fit your needs.

-The tier 1 entrepreneur’s visa is a route that enables foreign individuals to obtain residence by setting up or taking over, and being actively involved in the running of, one or more businesses in the UK.
+The Tier 1 Entrepreneur visa is a route that enables foreign individuals to obtain residence by setting up or taking over, and being actively involved in the running of, one or more businesses in the UK.

 To access the visa you will need to invest £200,000 GBP in cash directly into one or more businesses in the UK.
 The money must be disposable in the UK and you will have to provide evidence that the money is being held in one or more regulated financial institutions.
 As the applicant you will also need to meet the English Language requirement (B1 English test) and meet the maintenance requirements.

-Under the visa you will not be permitted to work anywhere other than in the business you have established, joined or taken over (but dependants are free to take any employment).
+Under the visa you will not be permitted to work anywhere other than in the business you have established, joined or taken over (dependants are, however, free to take any employment).
 Your investment should not include the value of any residential accommodation or be in property development or property management.
-Also the investment should not be in the form of a director’s loan, unless it is unsecured and is subordinated in favour of the third-party creditors.
+The investment should also not be in the form of a director’s loan, unless it is unsecured and is subordinated in favour of the third-party creditors.

-It is possible for a person who is already in the UK in certain categories to switch into the entrepreneur category.
+It is possible for a person already entitled to reside in the UK under certain categories to switch into the entrepreneur category.